Jackzmc/GameSaveSwapper/README.md

 # Game Save Swapper

 A tool that will swap the save directory of any game with a click of a button.
 It is very alpha, but currently swapping _does_ work.

+Check the releases tab to download a compiled build.

 ### Getting started
 1. You will need to create a game, go to the **Game Management** option.